-Temper tantrums are one of the more common symptoms of ODD.
+In toddlerhood, temper tantrums are one of the more common symptoms of ODD.
 Children often throw tantrums when things do not go the way they want and when they do not get things they want.
-They can scream, cry, lay down on the ground and even hit others.
-Children with ODD tend to throw more temper tantrums than other children their age.
-ODD suffers are also argumentative and will often fight with adults and those in a position of authority, they can act out in angry and violent ways and may use foul language.
-Some children do not listen to the rules put in place by parents, teachers and other authoritative figures.
+They will often scream, cry, lay down on the ground and hit others.
+While this behavior can be occasionally normal for all children, children with ODD tend to throw more temper tantrums than other children their age.

 Related Resource: Top 20 Best Applied Behavior Analysis Programs

 Even for the involved, competent, and loving parent, managing ODD in children can be extremely hard.
 In the early years, it can be difficult to ascertain whether or not behaviors are abnormal.
 Later on, once a child has an ODD diagnosis, it can then be difficult to create the environment and support they need to thrive.
 However, parents can be assured that neither they nor their child are alone.
 Thousands are dealing with ODD in healthy ways and there are plenty of medical professionals who have the strategies needed to successfully manage this disorder.